nighthawkcoders/flask_portfolio/README.md

+#  README

+> This is a project to support AP Computer Science Principles (CSP) as well as a UC articulated Data Structures course.
+It was crafted iteratively starting in 2020 to the present time.
+The primary purposes are ...

+- Used as starter code for student projects for AP CSP and Data Structures curriculum.
+- Used to teach key principles in learning the Python Flask programming environment.
+- Used as a backend server to service API's in a frontend-to-backend pipeline.
+Review the `api` folder in the project for endpoints.
+- Contains a minimal frontend, mostly to support Administrative functionality in the `templates` folder.
+- Contains SQL database code in the `model` folder to introduce concepts of persistent data and storage.
+- Contains capabilities for deployment and has been used with AWS, Ubuntu, Docker, docker-compose, and Nginx to deploy a WSGI server.
+- Contains APIs to support user authentication and cookies, a great deal of which was contributed by Aiden Wu a former student in CSP.

-# Flask Portfolio Starter
+## Flask Portfolio Starter

-Use this project to create a Flask Servr.
+Use this project to create a Flask Server.

 Runtime link: <https://flask.nighthawkcodingsociety.com/>
 GitHub link: https://github.com/nighthawkcoders/flask_portfolio

-## Conventional way to get started
+## The conventional way to get started

 > Quick steps that can be used with MacOS, WSL Ubuntu, or Ubuntu; this uses Python 3.9 or later as a prerequisite.

-- Open a Terminal, clone project and cd to project area
+- Open a Terminal, clone a project and cd to the project area

 ```bash
 mkdir ~/vscode; cd ~/vscode